 To be clear, there is a balance here.
 This is not a proposal to start building massive luxury hotels along every forest road.
 Rather it is a proposal to allow some well-balanced development in areas where it is already legally feasible (as in, not wilderness areas) as a source of revenue for forest management and recreation.
 I understand that this is a fine line to walk, but keep in mind that if this line was not walked in the past we would not have our National Parks as they exist today as they are a tradeoff between development/recreational access and preservation.

 Take the Sperry Chalet in Glacier National Park for example.
-The chalet is a backcountry hotel located within the park originally built in 1914 by the Great Northern Railway.
+The chalet is a backcountry hotel (meaning it is hike-in only) located within the park originally built in 1914 by the Great Northern Railway.
 With only 17 rooms, the chalet is a small operation that does not drive disproportionate amounts of traffic to its area of the park.
-It also serves as a example for how modern construction can remain true to historic construction methods as it was faithfully rebuilt following a 2017 fire that destroyed the building.
+It also serves as a example for how modern construction can remain true to historic construction methods as the hotel was faithfully rebuilt following a 2017 fire that destroyed the building.

 8. Increase sustainable logging